LINOSNCHENA/JAVA-Springboot-application-using-theymeleaf/README.md

-# Full-stack with Thymeleaf, Spring Boot-and-MySQL
+# Full-stack with Thyme leaf, Spring Boot-and-MySQL

 The application is a complete system consisting of front and back end.
-This is Spring Boot, SQL and Thymeleaf.
+This is Spring Boot, SQL and Thyme leaf.
 The application has a deployment file filled in the manifest.
+Register for the Monze Physics Symposium participation

 ## Executing the application
 1. clone from https://github.com/LINOSNCHENA/Registration-for-Pemba-Symposium.git

-2. to executable and run application following the follwing instructions
+2. to execute application and run it following the follwing instructions

  Two commands:
 ```